realhealthcarechange/realhealthcarechange.github.io/2017/11/02/do-we-really-want-to-fix-healthcare.html.md

 5. Taking a portfolio approach to risk by insuring groups comprised of high- and low-risk individuals (such as the ACA Individual Mandate); and / or,
-6. Entering into reinsurance programs to cap potential claims / losses. reinsurance, unless government backed, would probably not have a dramatic effect on overall health insurance premiums since both the primary and re- insurer would be evaluating and pricing the same risks.
+6. Entering into reinsurance programs to cap potential claims / losses.
+Reinsurance, unless government backed, would probably not have a dramatic effect on overall health insurance premiums since both the primary and re- insurer would be evaluating and pricing the same risks.